hongyusu/hongyusu.github.io/_posts/2015-07-26-spark-via-python-basic-setup-count-lines-and-word-counts.md

   word_count_lambdaexpression()
 {%endhighlight%}

 - The above Python solution uses `lambda` expression which can be replaced with functions that allow more complicated operations.
-For example, the following code also does the word counts
+For example, the following code also does the word counts.
+Python code is also available from [link](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/words_count_mapReduce.py).

 {%highlight Python%}
 from pyspark import SparkContext